Routing and wavelength assignment in hybrid networks with classical and quantum signals: Classical-Quantum Multiplexing

 Classical and quantum systems must coexist in QKD networks.
 QKD protocols need classical communication for the public discussion phase, but also for control information.
 It is also common having an optical synchronization signal running alongside the quantum states in the QKD protocol and using the same fiber for secure classical communication once we have generated a long enough secret key.
 Apart from that, we would like to be able to establish QKD links on top of existing networks carrying classical channels.

 Wavelength separation as used in classical multiplexing is not enough for successful coexistence of classical and quantum channels.
 The quantum link is delicate, with signal levels below the single photon.
-There are multiple ways the classical signals can contaminate the quantum channel, including Rayleight backscattering \cite{SZT04}, linear crosstalk from the spectral tails of classical channels that are not sufficiently isolated from the quantum band \cite{HP85} or non-linear effects generating photons in the quantum wavelength \cite{PTC09,VGT23}.
+There are many ways the classical signals can contaminate the quantum channel, including Rayleigh backscattering \cite{SZT04}, linear crosstalk from the spectral tails of classical channels that are not sufficiently isolated from the quantum band \cite{HP85} or non-linear effects generating photons in the quantum wavelength \cite{PTC09,VGT23}.

 Most of these effects can be neglected when considering crosstalk between classical channels, but even a few photons are enough to make the quantum channel useless.
 The limiting factor for the quantum channel are nonlinear effects, in particular, Raman scattering and four-wave-mixing, FWM, \cite{FXT14,PTC09,EWL10,GSB21}.
-The dominant source of contamination depends on the frequency bands and classical signal power.
+The dominant source of contamination depends on the transmitted signal power in the classical channels and the chosen frequency bands for the quantum and classical signals.

 There are multiple potential wavelength assignments for the classical and the quantum channels.
-While the C-band seems more natural for the quantum signal due to the smaller losses, in many proposed systems the quantum signal is sent in the O-band around 1310 nm and the classical signals in wavelegths around 1550 nm so that the efficiency of the nonlinear effects converting photons in the classical bands to the quantum channel is low \cite{NTR05}.
+While the C-band seems more natural for the quantum signal due to the smaller losses, in many proposed systems the quantum signal is sent in the O-band around 1310 nm and the classical signals in wavelengths around 1550 nm so that the efficiency of the nonlinear effects converting photons from the classical bands to the quantum channel is low \cite{NTR05}.
 This wavelength scheme is not the only choice, but it shows the tradeoffs involved in the design of hybrid quantum-classical networks.

 We will introduce these effects when we design our heuristic and give a routing and wavelength assignment scheme that takes into account the specific constraints of QKD networks.

 In this work, we will not consider some solutions like advanced channel allocation methods that explicitly search for frequency bands with good isolation \cite{NSC18}, choosing adequate transmission powers and modulation formats \cite{MKN17} or using multicore fiber \cite{BdLC19}.